-- Wherever possible, adjustments will be made to the Support to Study policy and procedure to enable all students to engage fully and positively with the process. - This policy and procedure seeks to promote early intervention and active collaboration between students, staff and third parties, where applicable, to ensure a consistency of approach. - The University recognises that concerns about a student's wellbeing may be raised by a variety of individuals, including, but not limited to, the student themselves, staff, other students, health professionals and family members. - Matters will be dealt with sensitively and in a coordinated manner across the University - The University encourages all students to seek help and support from the appropriate service(s) at the earliest possible opportunity.
-The University provides a range of support services that help students in our academic community deal with aspects of student life that can inhibit learning.
-These support services do not replace those provided by external services such as those offered within the NHS.
+- Wherever possible, adjustments will be made to the Support to Study Policy and Procedure to enable all learners to engage fully and positively with the process. - This policy and procedure seeks to promote early intervention and active collaboration between learners, staff and third parties, where applicable, to ensure a consistency of approach. - The University recognises that concerns about a learner's wellbeing may be raised by a variety of individuals, including, but not limited to, the learner themselves, staff, other learners, health professionals, employers and family members. - Matters will be dealt with sensitively and in a coordinated manner across the University

-- The University expects its students to be able to live and work with others and to conduct themselves in ways which do not have an adverse impact on other members of the University and the local community. - There are 3 incremental stages of the policy and procedure, however action can be initiated at any stage, depending on the situation. - There is also scope within the policy and procedure to conduct Return to Study meetings and conferences for those students who have had a break in study because of their mental health and/or wellbeing. - Where a student is unable or unwilling to participate in this procedure, the University will continue with the process where it is deemed necessary to do so, particularly if there is risk involved to the student, other students or staff. - Students may be accompanied and/or represented by a person of their choosing throughout this procedure, however, they cannot be represented by a lawyer acting in a professional capacity at any stage of the procedure, nor can this person represent the student on their behalf. - In most cases, students will continue their studies with the University while the matter is considered, however where the University considers it appropriate, the matter may be referred to the Director of Student Services or nominee, for consideration of a temporary interruption to study in the best interests of the student. - Whilst this policy and procedure is intended to complement the Fitness to Practise Policy by supporting students to manage their health and wellbeing, the Fitness to Practise policy takes precedence for students on professionally recognised programmes.
+- The University encourages all learners to seek help and support from the appropriate service(s) at the earliest possible opportunity.
+The University provides a range of support services that help learners in our academic community deal with aspects of university life that can inhibit learning.
+These support services do not replace those provided by external services such as those offered within the NHS. - The University expects its learners to be able to live and work with others and to conduct themselves in ways which do not have an adverse impact on other members of the University and the local community. - There are 3 incremental stages of the policy and procedure, however action can be initiated at any stage, depending on the situation. - There is also scope within the policy and procedure to conduct Return to Study meetings and conferences for those learners who have had a break in study because of their mental health and/or wellbeing. - Where a learner is unable or unwilling to participate in this procedure, the University will continue with the process where it is deemed necessary to do so, particularly if there is risk involved to the learner, other learners or staff. - Learners may be accompanied and/or represented by a person of their choosing throughout this procedure, however, they cannot be represented by a lawyer acting in a professional capacity at any stage of the procedure, nor can this person represent the learner on their behalf. - In most cases, learners will continue their studies with the University while the matter is considered, however where the University considers it appropriate, the matter may be referred to the Director of Student Services or nominee, for consideration of a temporary interruption to study in the best interests of the learner. - Whilst this policy and procedure is intended to complement the Fitness to Practise Policy by supporting learners to manage their health and wellbeing, the Fitness to Practise policy takes precedence for learners on professionally recognised programmes.